Five teens receive serious burns in North Caucasus school incident

 "An unidentified air-to-fuel mixture exploded in a sports hall of a school in Dagestan.
 As a result, five teenagers were injured," a press service official said.

-The exact cause of the incident is now being investigated.
-A police source earlier said that the blast of a battery in the electronic weighing scale was considered as a possible reason.
-Emergencies officials, in their turn, named a gas blast as a possible cause.
+The exact cause of the incident is now under investigation.
+A police source earlier said that the blast of a battery in an electronic weighing scale was considered as a possible cause.
+On the other hand, emergencies officials named a gas blast as a possible cause.

-Regional emergencies sources earlier told TASS that the incident took place in the settlement of Ebdulaya at 20:36 Moscow time on Tuesday, when a group of teenagers was measuring their weight in the coach’s room of the sports hall.
-"Five teenagers aged 15 and 16 were injured," one source said, adding that all of them were rushed to hospital.
+Regional emergencies sources earlier told TASS that the incident took place in the settlement of Ebdulaya at 20:36 Moscow time on Tuesday, when a group of teenagers had been measuring their weight in the coach’s room of the sports hall.
+"Five teenagers aged 15 and 16 were injured," one source said, adding that all of them were rushed to the hospital.

 The hospital’s chief doctor, Gaziyav Musayev, said the patients received burns to between 40% and 90% of their body surface area, and their condition was critical.